resheku/my-awesome/README.md

 - [willkg/markus](https://github.com/willkg/markus) - Markus is a Python library for generating metrics
 - [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [wolever/pip2pi](https://github.com/wolever/pip2pi) - pip2pi builds a PyPI-compatible package repository from pip requirements
-- [writer/writer-framework](https://github.com/writer/writer-framework) - No-code in the front, Python in the back.
-An open-source framework for creating data apps.
 - [wting/autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line
 - [xavdid/universal-test-runner](https://github.com/xavdid/universal-test-runner) - A language-agnostic, zero-configuration test invoker
 - [xonsh/xonsh](https://github.com/xonsh/xonsh) - :shell: Python-powered shell.
 Full-featured and cross-platform.